Board of Commissioners (Slovak executive body)

-Board of Commissioners (Slovak: Zbor povereníkov, Czech: Sbor pověřenců) was an executive body of Slovak National Council.
+The Board of Commissioners (Slovak: Zbor povereníkov, Czech: Sbor pověřenců) was an executive body of the Slovak National Council.

 Creation

 In 1943 two Slovak National Councils were created.
 One was created abroad and was a body of Slovak exiles, renamed in 1948 to Slovak National Council Abroad, until terminated in 1960.

 The second one was an illegal body created as a rebellious organisation against clerofascist regime in first Slovak Republic, this body is also predecessor of current Slovak parliament.
 At the time of its creation it exercised legislative, executive and judicial powers and therefore members of the Council issued direction which created Board of Commissioners as of September 1, 1944 in order to shift the executive powers.